Placeholder Picture

 MORGANTOWN HUMAN RIGHTS COMMISSION

-The next regular meeting should be Thursday, January 16, at 6:30 p.m.
+The next regular meeting should be Thursday, March 20, at 6:30 p.m.
 You can get contact information for the commission, including information on filing complaint forms here.
 You can get copies of the agendas and minutes for the commission meetings here.
 You can find a calendar of annual human rights observances here.
 Observances for the current month are included in this website here.

 Vacancies on Human Rights Commission.
 There are currently four vacancies on the commission.
 According to the City of Morgantown’s website, “Appointments of to the Commission are made by City Council, and all must be residents of the City.
 All seats are non-ward specific.”
-Information on applying for the commission is available here.
+Information on applying for the commission is available here

 LEAGUE OF WOMEN VOTERS of morgantown / monongalia County (LWV-MM)